drehak/pandoc-to-markdown/example.md

 'Ah, pardon me, my friend.
 I thought you were a Marxist, but everyone knows Marxists cannot strike out text.'

 "Indeed, but I am a **ginseng-flavored** Marxist!"

+'Oh Heavens!' cried out the panda, slipped [under]{.underline} the dragon and ran out to the store, as it was out of converting tools today.